 Impaired fitness to practise means more than a suggestion that a professional has done something wrong.
 It means a concern about their conduct, competence, health or character that is serious enough to suggest that the registrant is unfit or unsafe to practise without restriction, or at all.

-You may find it helpful to read our Standards of conduct, performance and ethics to help understand what we mean by ‘fitness to practise’ where they set out the requirements that we expect our registrants to meet.
+You may find it helpful to read Good Scientific Practice and to help understand what we mean by ‘fitness to practise’ where they set out the requirements that we expect our registrants to meet.

 Where allegations are of a serious nature we may apply for interim measures.
 We may use interim measures powers to immediately and temporarily restrict or suspend a registrant practising under RCCP registration whilst we investigate.
 Interim measures are required in cases where concerns about a clinical physiologists fitness to practise are so serious that, if we allowed the clinical physiologist to continue to practise unrestricted whilst we carry out our investigation, public safety or the clinical physiologist themselves would be put at risk.